eventql/eventql/doc/getting-started/concepts.md

 1.2 Concepts
 ============

-From a user perspective, interacting with a Z1 instance feels similar to interacting with most traditional SQL databases.
+From a user perspective, interacting with an EventQL instance feels similar to interacting with most traditional SQL databases.
 Data is stored as rows in schemaful tables.
 You can insert and retrieve rows, execute complex queries and create, edit and drop tables.

-However, Z1 is not a general purpose database.
+However, EventQL is not a general purpose database.
 It was designed for large scala data analysis and processing and has a fully distributed architecture.
-This design allows you to ingest, process and query massive amounts of data at low latency, but also makes Z1 less suited for classical transaction processing tasks.
+This design allows you to ingest, process and query massive amounts of data at low latency, but also makes EventQL less suited for classical transaction processing tasks.

 This page explains the major concepts: